-When it comes to design, it’s a touchy feely thing that’s often subjective to the eyes of the beholder (or in our case – our clients).
-At times it becomes an endless back and forth struggle trying to make sure an ad or email is on-brand and visually appealing.
+When it comes to design, it’s a touchy-feely thing that’s often subjective to the eyes of the beholder (or in our case – our clients).
+At times it becomes an endless back and forth struggles trying to make sure an ad or email is on-brand and visually appealing.
 When either party tries to do too much (or not enough), that is when potential problems can arise.
 With that being said, here are some pro-tips to help you get on your designer’s good side to start off the New Year.

 Keep Things Simple

 Having a busy background can be distracting and will take the focus away from your message or promotion